xoxzo/blog.xoxzo.com/content/Business/44-ajbm-bali-en.md

 # ASEAN-Japan Business Meeting (AJBM) in Bali

-This year marks the 44th ASEAN-Japan Business Meeting, which was held in the Hilton Resort in Bali.
+This year marks the 44th ASEAN-Japan Business Meeting, which was held in the Hilton Resort in Bali from the 24th to 26th of October 2018.
 I took this opportunity to visit the wonderful island of Bali and participate in the meeting.

 There are many flight coming in to Bali's Denpasar, and I took a connecting flight from Kuala Lumpur via Air Asia.